azizanwazir/comp0055_seeing_is_not_believing/README.md

 atk_cat.jpg     | (124, 229)
 ```

+**16/03/2021:** We have found and proposed a new defence against attack images using random padding and cropping.
+This is demonstrated in the Colab notebook and has been found to work with all images we have tested on.

 **22/02/2021:** Pushed a new version of the scaling_attack notebook as I had forgotten to add an extra parameter to the strong attack form's get perturbation function.
 Have tested it and it is fixed.
 Next push will contain weak attack form images.